 Ultraviolet radiation (UVR) from the sun or indoor tanning is absorbed by the endogenous chromophores in the skin cells (keratinocytes such as DNA, melanins, and amino acids) and damages these structures to produce free oxygen radicals.
 These unstable molecules wreak havoc on other nearby cellular structures.

 Once the DNA is damaged, permanent instability to the natural keratinocyte function ensues, leading to precancerous and cancerous states.
 An example of an exogenous (outside the body) chromophore is sunscreen, as it is meant to absorb the UVR to protect the skin from outside the body.
 (2)

 Most AKs are:

-- They can range in size from very small to approximately the size of a quarter.
+- Very small to approximately the size of a quarter

-- The color can range from skin-colored to white, red, silvery, or brown, but a common feature is the rough scaling texture.
+- Skin colored, white, red, silvery, or brown, but with the rough scaling texture as a common feature

-- Some AKs can rapidly grow upward with a firm horn-like structure and are appropriately named “cutaneous horns.”
-(2)
+- Rapidly grow upward with a firm horn-like structure and are appropriately named “cutaneous horns” (3)

-Lesion-directed therapy consists of the destruction of the AK by cryotherapy with liquid nitrogen and is better suited for fewer (<10) lesions.
+Lesion-directed therapy involves the destruction of AKs by cryotherapy using liquid nitrogen and is better suited for fewer (<10) lesions.